willGuimont/willGuimont.github.io/_posts/2019-11-29-prosac-algorithm.md

 $$quality = \frac{s_2}{s_1}$$

-You can use any metric you want, as long as the higher the quality is, the higher the probability of the point is correct.
+You can use any metric you want, as long as the higher the quality is, the higher the probability of the point being correct is.

 ## Fast sampling
 We could simply sample $$m$$ points from the top $$n$$ points, but that would be inefficient.
 We could sample multiple times the same set of points.
 So, to better explore the possibles sets of $$m$$ points, we use the fact that when adding a new point $$p_{n+1}$$, we add a number $$a$$ of new samples.
 Each new sample contains the new point $$p_{n+1}$$ and $$m-1$$ from the $$n$$ first points.